jakejarvis/mastodon-utils/README.md

 #### `glitch-soc` only:
   - [`custom-glitch-defaults.patch`](patches/glitch/custom-glitch-defaults.patch): Sets default Glitch appearance settings for logged-out users
+  - [`settings-sidebar-cleanup.patch`](patches/glitch/settings-sidebar-cleanup.patch): Why is the most frequently used admin page listed under a link that takes you to another page to open a submenu in the sidebar to finally be able to click on it to go to the page?!?
   - [`remove-glitch-cruft.patch`](patches/glitch/remove-glitch-cruft.patch): Removes a bunch of junk no longer used by `glitch-soc`
   - [`sidebar-logo.patch`](patches/glitch/sidebar-logo.patch): Restore Mastodon logo in logged-out sidebar